Jesky-Sean/Decreasing-FirstResponder-Response-Time/README.md

 "what are you using"
 "what do you use"
 "oh its these uhh speakers on the wall"
-"hahaha ya speakers, its uhhh its nice"
+"hahaha ya speakers we're using... its uhhh its nice" "ummm ya, thats all we're using"
-"ummm ya"

 thats one thing. just one thing out of 5TB of data, of true torture. never question the persons reality, especally when you dont have a fucking clue.
 "obviously its not possible they are doing this and that all day every day"